New Orleans Motorcycle Accident Lawyer

 10. If the other driver’s insurance contacts you, refrain from speaking with them.
 Anything you say could be used against your claim.
 If they insist on more information, direct them to your lawyer.

 11. Contact a New Orleans motorcycle injury attorney as soon as possible.
-Legal representation ensures your rights are protected early and strengthens your case.
+Legal representation safeguards your rights and strengthens your case.

 Who Can Be Held Liable for My Motorcycle Accident Injuries?